henrikvik/novel_get/README.md

 # novel_get

-A webscraper designed to parse blogs for ongoing translations of JP/CH/KR web novels for my Kobo.
+A webscraper designed to parse blogs for ongoing translations of JP/CH/KR web novels.
+Made for Kobo Aura.